AdamSmithOrlik/gravitywaveslagrangian.jl/README.md

-dmModel - Either Newtonian (NFW+spike) or Relativistic (fully-relativistic spike model) [2] dfModel - Either Newtonian or Relativistic [3,5]
+dmModel - Either Newtonian (NFW+spike) or Relativistic (fully-relativistic spike model) [2] dfModel - Either Newtonian or Relativistic [3,5] plot_halo_model - Boolean used to plot the dark matter density profile of the spike model used in the inspiral calculation, compared with an NFW profile.

 rho0 - Normalization density for the DM model [3]